dandan154/IndustrialTeamProject/README.md

 # wrld.time.js
-wrld.time.js allows for the use of heatmaps on a WRLD3D map.
+wrld.time.js allows for the representation of time-series data on a WRLD3D map.
+Also includes heatmap functionality
 ## Setup/Installation
 ### Easy
 This Guide will get anyone up and running.
 Our repository includes a website to show you how our plugin works and some of its features.
+For the full documentation and tutorials see https://danieljmc.github.io/IndustrialTeamProject/index.html
 #### Setup
 Clone this repository and make this the root of your project. navigate to the following in your web browser: